 Dr Julian Murphy

-Character education is an integral part of the school’s vision to be amongst the finest schools in the world and to provide a thorough preparation for life that ensures our students are the best they can be.
+Character education is an integral part of the school’s mission to be amongst the finest schools in the world for the calibre of young people we help develop: the progress they make, the lives they lead and the difference they make to the lives of others.

 A Gordon's education has always gone beyond the set curriculum and we are rather proud of that.